Support for Research

 We have implemented a number of processes that attempt to address the two considerations â€“ potential burden on schools and research that is appropriate for children to be involved in.

-To assist with any application to conduct research in the Diocese of Wilcannia-Forbes, please refer to the following
+To assist with any application to conduct research in the Diocese of Wilcannia-Forbes, please download the interactive form from the following link:

 Working with Children Check